Home / Blog / AI model training: How to train an AI model?

 deep neural networks

-Linear Regression
+Linear regression

-This model predicts a continuous outcome variable based on one or more input variables, assuming a linear relationship between them.
+A linear regression model predicts a continuous outcome variable based on one or more input variables, assuming a linear relationship between them.
 It’s often used in fields like sales forecasting and economic trend prediction.

 linear regression

-Logistic Regression
+Logistic regression

 logistic regression

-Decision Trees
+Decision trees

-This model resembles a flowchart, where nodes represent features, branches represent decisions, and leaves represent outcomes.
+A decision tree model resembles a flowchart, where nodes represent features, branches represent decisions, and leaves represent outcomes.
 It’s used for both classification and regression by dividing data based on feature values.
 Its interpretability makes it ideal for tasks like customer segmentation and risk assessment.

 decision tree

-Random Forest
+Random forest

-This technique builds multiple decision trees on different random data subsets, then combines their predictions for more accurate results.
+A random forest model builds multiple decision trees on different random data subsets, then combines their predictions for more accurate results.
 By reducing overfitting, random forests create more reliable models, frequently used in areas like fraud detection and recommendation systems.

 random forest

-Types of Learning Approaches in AI
+Types of learning approaches in AI

-Supervised LearningUses labelled data, where inputs are paired with desired outputs.
+Supervised learningUses labelled data, where inputs are paired with desired outputs.
 The AI model learns the relationship between the input and target variables.Classifying medical images, predicting credit card fraud.

-Unsupervised LearningDeals with unlabelled datasets to discover hidden patterns and structures.
+Unsupervised learningDeals with unlabelled datasets to discover hidden patterns and structures.
 The AI model identifies similarities and groups data without predefined labels.Customer segmentation, anomaly detection.

-Semi-Supervised LearningCombines supervised and unsupervised learning, utilising both labelled and unlabelled data.
+Semi-supervised learningCombines supervised and unsupervised learning, utilising both labelled and unlabelled data.
 This approach is beneficial when labelled data is limited or expensive.Medical image analysis, natural language processing.

-Reinforcement LearningThe AI model learns through trial and error.
+Reinforcement learningThe AI model learns through trial and error.
 It takes actions and receives positive or negative reinforcement based on the outcome, enabling it to optimise its behaviour over time.Business goal forecasting, game playing.

 Challenges in AI Model Training